Steezy1416/brickstreet/README.md

 The moment is HERE: Welcome all!
 At Brickstreet, Buyers, Sellers, and Spectators alike can enjoy a fully MERN Development experience with one of the World's most favorite hobby's: LEGOS!
 We have an amazing team of Web Developers that have created an ecstatic application, utilizing some of the most popular Web Development tools and packages in the industry today including: The MERN Stack (Mongo, Express, REACT, Node), Mongoose
-GraphQL, and the list continues)!
+GraphQL API, and the list continues)!
 At Brickstreet, the developers envisioned a website where LEGO beginners and enthusiast of all kinds can share their passions, and at the same, enjoy a seamless bid and sell LEGO experience, all in one place.
 Connect with other LEGO
 LOVERs & have fun at the same time: WELCOME TO BRICKSTREET!!!

+## USER STORY

+As a USER, I want to have be able to upload my LEGO sets for bid (as a Seller), and be able to bid on LEGO sets (as a Buyer), across different Category Themes.

+As a USER, I want to be able to Create a Post to send to BUYERS and/or SELLERS using my UserID across the application.

+As a USER, I want to be able to View Posts from other SELLERS using my UserID across the application.

 ## ACCEPTANCE CRITERIA